minako-aino/aaf-labs-2021/dorosh_92_zhurybeda_91/README.md

 ### Schedule
 [14-10-2021]
  - commands parsings
- - create appropriate regex for each of cases
+ - create appropriate realization for each of the cases

 [27-10-2021]
  - commands realization - p1